Michelle is a North American Tour Scholar of the Berklee College of Music in Boston, MA where she studied cello with Eugene Friesen.

 Her music degree was fulfilled with honors at the Cole Conservatory of Music on the campus of CSU, Long Beach, where she studied with Dr. David Garrett of the LA Phil.
-Her musical education includes mentorships with Dr. Maggie Parkins, Joseph Mendoes, and the revered late jazz cellist and pianist, Freddie Katz, about whom she has also written an ethnography.
-Throughout her education, Michelle has performed in masterclasses with Peter Marsh, Alexander String Quartet, Dr. Janet Crouch-Shulman (M.AmSAT), and Mark Summer.
+Throughout her education at CSULB, Michelle has performed in masterclasses with Peter Marsh, Alexander String Quartet, Dr. Janet Crouch-Shulman (M.AmSAT), and Mark Summer.

-In 2007, Michelle received several grants and scholarships, including the Tanya-Reed Gardner Memorial Scholarship for excellence in music at the collegiate level.
-In 2009, Michelle was a featured in a solo recital for the Orange County Philharmonic Society.
 In 2011, she, along with the rest of the Cole Conservatory New Music Ensemble had the privilege of hosting the famed experimental composer Christian Wolff and gave the world premiere of his work, after which he personally commended Michelle for her sense of innovation.
-Later that year, she was given a full scholarship to attend the CSU Summer Arts program "Classical/Jazz Connections", where she got to play from the original parts from the historic "Charlie Parker with Strings" recording sessions, explore chamber music in different styles and was introduced to the Kronos Quartet.